 - Survey the current market: draw up a list of gyms operating in your locality, and find out what they offer and how much they charge.
 This will allow you to discover what’s already out there on the market, and more importantly, help to shape your unique selling point.

-- Use social networks: this includes the likes of Facebook, sports clubs and local fitness forums.
+- Use social networks: this includes the likes of Facebook, Instagram, TikTok, sports clubs and local fitness forums.
 Who uses a gym?
 What do they like or dislike about their existing studio?
 What would make them go more often?
 What’s most likely to make them switch?
 If they are not currently a gym member, what could you do differently to make them change their mind?

 Widening your list of social media contacts for the purposes of research can also come in useful a little later on.
 By seeking opinions at an early stage, you are already raising awareness, encouraging engagement and raising anticipation: the perfect start for promoting your business when it’s ready to launch.

-- Promising more than is possible
+2. Promising your clients more than possible

 You may have done your research, but the second pitfall comes when you put those findings to work.
 In particular, you’ll need to avoid trying to fill a market gap that’s impossible to execute.
 For example, let’s say that many of the potential customers you have been in contact with are already members of other gyms.
 Some of these people indicate that they’d be willing to switch for a lower monthly fee – or perhaps for longer opening hours or less crowded peak usage times.
-On first glance, it might be tempting to model your business around giving these customers what they are looking for.
+At first glance, it might be tempting to model your business around giving these customers what they are looking for.
 But just be aware, that as a new venture, it’s going to be practically impossible to offer a “better, cheaper” version of the likes of Pure Gym.
-As a new business, you won’t have the footfall or the same buying power for things like equipment.
+As a new business, you won’t have the same footfall or the same buying power for things like equipment.

 As well as asking “What do people want?” you also need to ask “What can I actually deliver?”
 This is the essence of business viability.
 Here are some points to consider to help you with this: